anismegdiche/metal-sample-project/README.md

 ## Verification

-To ensure everything is set up correctly, run the following command:
+To ensure everything is set up correctly, run CRUD tests for each DBMS using the following command:

 ```bash
 curl http://localhost:3000/server/info